vishwajit-tiwari/EOS/README.md

             ```
             ![WiFi Router Console](https://im5.ezgif.com/tmp/ezgif-5-db5c15f23e.webp)

+        * and select any emulated device that you wish to run from above list.

             ![Screenshot of WiFi router Console](https://im5.ezgif.com/tmp/ezgif-5-b0530f0eb2.webp)

-        * and select any emulated device that you wish to run.
+        * Now you will get the above console.

         * ### **Step 4 - Launch the emulated device's userland processes.**
         * Next, open a new terminal and attach to the running emux-docker container: